 The strength of monofilament refers to the maximum weight that this line will hold, but every time a knot is tied in monofilament the strength of the line is reduced.
 For this reason rigs that use few knots (for example by using trapped swivels rather than dropper knots) will be the stronger than rigs featuring a high number of knots.
 However, using 15lb line does not mean that fish only up to 15lb can be caught.
 The weight of the fish is supported by the water and very big fish can be reeled onto beaches using relatively weak line.
 However, if fish are being winched up from the sea (i.e. up a pier wall) and are not supported by the water then line has a much higher chance of snapping – see the page on Striking, Reeling In and Landing Fish.
 Monofilament line is not very abrasion resistant and will easily become damaged if it is allowed to scrape over rocks or railings.

 The stronger line is the thicker it is.
 Mono of around 15lb is usually 0.35mm in diameter, with the stronger 30lb mono being around 0.50mm in diameter.
-This may not sound like too much difference but stepping up the thickness of line has a big impact on casting distances.
+This may not sound like too much difference but stepping up the thickness of line has a big impact on both casting distances and how much of the line can fit onto a reel.
 Monofilament is also stretchy, which is both a strength and disadvantage – the stretchiness allows mono to have some forgiveness in casts and means that there is a buffer between the angler and the fish when striking or playing a fish, but it also means reduced bite detection and contact with the fish.
 Stretch free braided line is now available on the market, but this brings its own advantages and problems.

 Manufacturers and Quality